-If the defendant is now over the age of 17 and was convicted of an offense committed before they were 17, the court may issue a capias pro fine for the defendant but only if:
+If the defendant is now over the age of 17 and was convicted of an offense that was committed before their 17th birthday, the court may issue a capias pro fine for the defendant but only if:

-- (1) The court finds that the issuance of the capias pro fine is justified after considering: - (A) The sophistication and maturity of the individual; - (B) The criminal record and history of the individual; and - (C) The reasonable likelihood of bringing about the discharge of the judgment through the use of procedures and services currently available to the court; and - (2) The court has proceeded under Art.
-45.050 to compel the individual to discharge the judgment.
-Art.
-45.045(b).
+The court has proceeded under Art.
+45.050 to compel the individual to discharge the judgment as described on page 67 and finds that the issuance of the capias pro fine is justified after considering:

+- The sophistication and maturity of the individual; - The criminal record and history of the individual; and - The reasonable likelihood of bringing about the discharge of the judgment through the use of procedures and services currently available to the court.